usdot-fhwa-stol/carma-platform/Contributing.md

 #### Create a New Branch
 **The number one rule is to put each piece of work on its own branch.**
+•	Create a branch specific to the issue you are working on.
+Read the article "Creating and deleting branches" on GitHub.
+•	Name your branch **"fix-xxx."** The **xxx** is a short description of the changes you're making.
+For example, **"fix-typo-on-readme-md".**

 #### Make Changes Locally
 **Do the work, write good commit messages.**